Corey Cusimano

 I research the social aspects of metacognition, including how people evaluate their own and others’ beliefs and emotions, and how these evaluations affect judgment and decision making.

 I also study people’s implicit theories of reasoning, and in particular, how people think about when and how others can change their minds.
 I have shown that people blame others for their beliefs and emotions because they often think that others have voluntary control over those states.
-Understanding people's implitic theories of reasoning:
+My work has applied people’s lay theory of reasoning to: